deadpixi/mtm/README.rst

   compiled with its internal SIGWINCH handler; this is true for most precompiled distributions.
 Other curses implementations might work, but have not been tested.
-- Edit the variables at the top of the Makefile if you need to (you probably don't).
+- Edit the variables at the top of the config.mk if you need to (you probably don't).
 - If you want to change the default keybindings or other compile-time flags, copy `config.def.h` to `config.h` and edit the copy.
 Otherwise the build